-Updated 11.23.2019: Although many would be wise to pay heed to the warning, “Don’t mess with Texas” when it comes to travel, the Lone Star State has a wealth of interesting sites as well as its own rich history to explore.
-Today’s guest article by Sam Lowe explains the best way to see one of the state’s most intriguing, yet less explored cities, San Antonio.
+Although many would be wise to pay heed to the warning, “Don’t mess with Texas” when it comes to active travel, the Lone Star State has a wealth of interesting sites as well as its own rich history to explore.
+Guest writer, Sam Lowe, explains the best way to see one of the state’s most intriguing, yet less explored cities, San Antonio.

 Due to a lack of time and a need for pre-departure haste, I was ill-informed about the charm that awaits visitors to San Antonio.
 In fact, my major concern at that time was getting to the Alamo, which seemed to be paramount to any visit.

 It was only natural.
 The Alamo has been around since the late 18th Century.
 It’s one of the nation’s most-visited attractions.
 The Alamo has also been the star of countless movies.